pradeephubgit/questdb.io/docs/reference/sql/union.md

 - Each select statement returns the same number of columns
 - Columns are in the same order
-- Each column has the same type
+- Each column should be of the same type

 ## Syntax